Climbing

-Climbing is the activity of using one's hands, feet, or other parts of the body to ascend a steep topographical object that can range from the world's tallest mountains (e.g. the eight thousanders) to small boulders.
-Climbing is done for locomotion, sporting recreation, for competition, and is also done in trades that rely on ascension, such as construction and military operations.
+Climbing is the activity of using one's hands, feet, or other parts of the body to ascend steep topographical objects that can range from the world's tallest mountains (e.g. the eight thousanders) to small boulders.
+Climbing is done for locomotion, sporting recreation, for competition, and in trades that rely on ascension, such as construction and military operations.
 Climbing is done indoors and outdoors, on natural surfaces (e.g. rock climbing and ice climbing), and on artificial surfaces (e.g. climbing walls and climbing gyms).

 Evolution as a sport

-The sport of climbing evolved by climbers making first ascents of new types of climbing routes, using new climbing techniques, at ever-increasing grades of difficulty, with ever-improving pieces of climbing equipment.
-Guides and guidebooks were an important element in developing the popularity of the sport in the natural environment.
+The sport of climbing evolved through climbers making first ascents of new types of climbing routes, using new climbing techniques, at ever-increasing grades of difficulty, and with ever-improving pieces of climbing equipment.
+Guides and guidebooks were an important element in developing the popularity of climbing as a sport in the natural environment.
 Early pioneers included Walter Bonatti, Riccardo Cassin, Hermann Buhl, and Gaston Rébuffat, who were followed by and Reinhold Messner and Doug Scott, and later by Mick Fowler and Marko Prezelj, and Ueli Steck.

-Since the 1980s, the development of the safer format of bolted sport-climbing, the wider availability of artificial climbing walls and climbing gyms, and the development of competition climbing, increased the popularity of rock climbing as a sport, and led to the emergence of professional rock climbers, such as Wolfgang Güllich, Alexander Huber, Chris Sharma, Adam Ondra, Lynn Hill, Catherine Destivelle, and Janja Garnbret.
+Starting from around the 1980s, the development of the safer format of bolted sport-climbing, the wider availability of artificial indoor climbing walls and climbing gyms, and the development of competition climbing, increased the popularity of rock-climbing as a standalone sport, and led to the emergence of professional rock-climbers, such as Wolfgang Güllich, Alexander Huber, Chris Sharma, Adam Ondra, Lynn Hill, Catherine Destivelle, and Janja Garnbret.

 Climbing became an Olympic sport for the first time in the 2021 Olympic Games in Tokyo (see Sport climbing at the 2020 Summer Olympics) in that format that included competition lead climbing, competition bouldering, and competition speed climbing disciplines; competition ice climbing is not yet an Olympic sport.

 Rock-based

 The sport of rock climbing can trace its origins to the late 19th-century, and has since developed into several major sub-disciplines.
-Single-pitch and multi-pitch (and big-wall) climbing, can be performed in varying styles (including aid, sport, traditional, free solo, and top-roping), while the standalone discipline of bouldering (or boulder climbing) is, by definition, performed in a free-solo format.
+Single-pitch and multi-pitch (and big-wall) climbing can be performed in varying styles (including aid, sport, traditional, free solo, and top-roping), while the standalone discipline of bouldering (or boulder climbing) is, by definition, performed in a free-solo format.